 This doctrine is almost univocal with Faith Alone above.
 There was a heretic named Pelagius.
 He advocated that if we try hard enough we can get to heaven on our own power.
 There are many issues with this the key issues though are:

 It is important to note that this is not the Catholic position, but the opposite extreme of sola gratia.
 When it comes to distortions of truth, words used testify to the incorrect nature of a given doctrine.
 Still, the concepts they describe often are relatively close to the truth and this is why they are so believable even with poor arguments.
 It is difficult to call oneself "Christian" and "not need" Christ or be "The Christ yourself".
 The Catholic position on this would be that the question is wrong.
 It is neither only by our own strength, deeds, etc. that we merit heaven nor is meriting Heaven only something that Christ did in the past and we have only to join His camp.
 We are creatures in progress not already arrived at our destination.
 Rather, the grace we are given/strengthened by allows us, like Christ, to love meritoriously as Christ did.
 It is not all God nor all of us, and it is certainly more God than us.
 Nevertheless, as the Church Father Tertullian states, "God did not will to save us without us".
-For Catholic grace is the divine help free and unearned bestowed on every man to an extent, in particular ways in the sacraments, and where needed in every other encounter/aspect of one's life.
+For Catholics, grace is the divine help that is free and unearned and bestowed on every man to an extent, in particular ways in the sacraments, and where needed in every other encounter/aspect of one's life.
 Since this is a summary you can read directly from the catechism with the links below.
 St. Paul often refers to the "works of the law" This is not what is meant by the things we do to obtain favors, rather works of the law were external expressions of following the mosaic law that Christ fulfilled.
 Perhaps, one can think of the Catholic position as a middle ground.
 There are many ways in which grace can be acting in our lives and sometimes it can be difficult to separate what part is ours from what part is God's because His grace strengths our nature draws us to God, but it can do so by itself, but God requires our assent insofar as He made us to be free creatures.
 Every help that the Church offers (apart from guidance, which although is formally distinct is materially produced by grace as well) is grace that Jesus provides, not that which some sinner in a robe could produce.

 Disclaimer: Depending on what one thinks is meant by Sola Gratia, it may well be that they actually hold the Catholic position on the issue just using terms that somewhat distort the perspective of the same dynamic formally, the actual "content" and source of grace is actually the same.